brexhq/substation/README.md

 - [macOS / Linux](https://substation.readme.io/v1.0.0/docs/try-substation-on-macos-linux)
 - [AWS](https://substation.readme.io/v1.0.0/docs/try-substation-on-aws)

-When you're ready to deploy Substation in production, use the [AWS Lambda examples](examples/aws/lambda) as a starting point.
+When you're ready to deploy Substation in production, use the [AWS examples](examples/build/terraform/aws) as a starting point.
 These examples include common deployment patterns and demonstrate best practices for managing the system using Terraform and Jsonnet.

 ## Transforming Event Logs